Ranking of the best payment methods for eCommerce

 • Create clear policies against online fraud

-• Provide payment methods responsible with online fraud
+• Provide payment methods responsible for online fraud

 • Have a dashboard and track clients’ purchase history to identify potential vulnerabilities.